efekarakus/d3-venn-diagram/README.md

 <a href="#threshold" name="threshold">#</a> VennDiagram(<i>A</i>, <i>B</i>, <i>AnB</i>).<b>threshold</b>([<i>threshold</i>])

-If specified, <i>threshold</i> represents the amount of area that we are willing to sacrifice for convergence from the intersection of the two circles.
+If specified, <i>threshold</i> represents the percentage area that we are willing to sacrifice for convergence from the intersection of the two circles.
 Otherwise, returns current threshold.
-Default is 1.0.
+Default is 0.00001.